-- Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and preappointment checks - Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff
+- Our recruitment policy sets out our policy on record keeping specifically with respect to recruitment and pre-employment checks. - Appendix 2 sets out our policy on record-keeping with respect to allegations of abuse made against staff

-15. Training
+16. Training

-15.1 All staff
+16.1 All staff

-All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures and online safety, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
+All staff members will undertake safeguarding and child protection training at induction, including on whistleblowing procedures and online safety, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.